rundtstykker/bryanweielio/README.md

 ### Hi!
-I reside in the cyber security realm.
-I'm also a web & iOS developer.
-I love reverse engineering and exploit development.
-Not really active on GitHub, but if you want to know what I'm working on, please message me!
+I am an Application Security Engineer in the cloud security space.

 ## GIAC & SANS Certified